 The market for premature ejaculation

-In 2018, the global market for treatment of premature ejaculation amounted to approximately 12 billion SEK and is expected to increase by 8% per year until 2023.
-The increase is due to the unfulfilled need in the market due to too few effective registered therapeutic drugs.
+The global market for treatment of premature ejaculation is estimated to USD 3 billion and is expected to grow by 9% per year until 2028.
+The increase is due to the unmet need in the market due to too few effective registered drugs.

 There are currently few effective treatments for premature ejaculation available on the market.
 The main treatment today is local anaesthetics that is applied to the glans 10 to 15 minutes before intercourse to reduce sensitivity, which helps delay ejaculation.
 Sensitivity is reduced, but so is sexual pleasure.
 The partner can also experience a reduced sensitivity and loss of sexual satisfaction.